maliMirkec/personal-website/source/_posts/how-i-built-my-first-progressive-web-app-pwa.md

 ## How I did it

 As my starting point, I decided to follow the [“Your First Progressive Web App” tutorial].
 The very first step was to update my `webmanifest.json` file.
-I added `start_url` and `display` options and some required meta tags, like `<meta name="apple-mobile-web-app-capable" content="yes">`.
+I have added `start_url` and `display` options and some required meta tags, like `<meta name="apple-mobile-web-app-capable" content="yes">`.

 ```json
 {